A Double Randomized Clinical Trial on Using Spore Probiotics (Megaspore) for Leaky Gut, Inflammation, and Metabolism

 A healthy microbiome is known to extract energy out of food more efficiently – an unhealthy microbiome extracts too much energy and the excess can cause inflammation or be turned into fat tissue.

 A healthy microbiome will also help process food material more completely – turning phytochemicals like polyphenols into smaller components that work with the body to regulate the immune system, mucosal barrier, and serve as fuel for other microbes.
+I use PhytoFlora which contains the same polyphenol extract as Megamucosa in capsule form

 In this way, the system is self-sustaining – as long as the healthy bacteria levels stay diverse and populated.
 Since spore exposure is largely unavailable in modern diets and lifestyles – supplementation is the next best choice.